saadoxo/OSINT-Course-Notes-The-Cyber-Mentor/README.md

 **Improve your OSINT skills with structured learning!**
 If you found this useful, consider giving it a star on GitHub!

-Note: These are my notes, but I've refined them with AI to ensure they strictly follow the guidelines.
+<u>Note: These are my notes, but I've refined them with AI to ensure they strictly follow the guidelines.</u>